coccoinomane/anon-integration-guide/projects/convex/README.md

 ### Yield opportunities

-    - TODO: Surface best opportunities on Convex on Ethereum based on my portfolio
-    - TODO: Best yields on Convex on Ethereum?
+    - Best yields for WETH on Convex on Ethereum?
-    - Show me the APY of the Convex FRAX+USDe pool on Ethereum on Convex
-    - Show me the all the details of the eUSD lending vault on Ethereum
+    - Show me lending opportunities for BTC on Convex on Ethereum
-    - TODO: Give me APY of Convex CRV staking on Ethereum
+    - Convex pools with USDe on Ethereum
-    - TODO: Show Convex pools with highest APY on Ethereum
+    - APY of the Convex FRAX+USDe pool on Ethereum on Convex
+    - Am I better off lending my WETH or LPing it on Convex on Ethereum?

 ### Deposit & withdraw